Currently available for £349.00 from John Lewis

 Well, it’s a pretty, good-looking bike for starters but it’s not just pretty on the outside.
 Internally, there’s a 9kg flywheel which ensures a smooth, consistent ride and there are 32 levels of electronically controlled resistance controlled by a servo motor.
 It’s very much a standard set-up for a bike in this class but it works well and the top end of the resistance really should be enough for most domestic users.
 The pedals are self-levelling with foot-straps that help to keep the rider’s feet stable on the pedals making it easy to to get into a good position and stay there throughout the workout.

 The gel saddle is nicely padded and quite wide meaning you’re unlikely to get too saddle sore, even if you’re a complete beginner.
 The seat adjusts horizontally and vertically and it’s also possible to tilt it before fixing it into position – though realistically you’ll only adjust this last element when first assembling the bike and are unlikely to touch it after that as there are no quick-release levers for this part.
-A bit disappointingly, especially at this price, the handlebars are fixed and don’t adjust in any way, though it is still possible to get a fairly good riding position despite this.
+A bit disappointingly, the handlebars are fixed and don’t adjust in any way, though it is still possible to get a fairly good riding position despite this.

 Once everything’s set up the console offers up a number of different training options comprising of a manual mode and 12 preset programmes.
 The manual mode is easy enough to understand to the point that you don’t really need to refer to the user manual and accessing the preset programmes is straight-forward even just by playing around with the buttons on the console.
 It’s intuitive to use and with a bit of patience, 90% of the console functions can be figured out just by a bit of trial and error experimentation.
 This is made a bit easier by the fact that the pre-set programmes have their profile printed right on the console and each of them can be used for a user-defined duration.